lbke/research/auth.md

 - Decoding: it means getting the information on the token
-- Verifying: it means checking the token validity **Decoding a token doesn't mean it's valid.** Because anyone can craft a token that can be decoded.
+- Verifying: it means checking the token validity **Decoding a token DOESN'T mean it's valid.** Because anyone can craft a token that can be decoded.
-**Veryfing the token DMEAN it's valid and the user is authenticated.
+**Veryfing the token DOES MEAN it's valid and the user is authenticated**.

 ## Types of authentication
 Asymmetrical auth token with RSA256